-Logic and Universal Algebra, especially Lattice Theory, have been active areas of research in the Mathematics Department since William Hanf joined the department over 30 years ago.
-The group now comprises approximately 20% of the department.
-In addition to the core faculty, we are fortunate to have many regular visitors to the department in the area (see below).
+Logic and Lattice Theory have been active areas of research in the Mathematics Department since William Hanf joined the department over 40 years ago, and are currently represented by

 - Bjørn Kjos-Hanssen (theory of computation and computability), and

 A heyday of mathematical logic occurred around 1931-1936 with Gödel’s theorem and Turing’s machines, and was a beginning of the prominent role of logic in computer science now.